kagg-design/kagg-fast-post-generator/README.md

 The plugin generates posts/pages.
 Useful to generate millions of records in wp_posts table.

-In WordPress development, sometimes it is needed to generate big databases with hundreds of thousands of posts/pages.
-Existing plugins can generate test content, but very slowly, with the usual rate of 1,000 posts per hour.
+In WordPress development, sometimes it is needed to generate extensive databases with hundreds of thousands of posts/pages.
+Existing plugins can generate test content very slowly, with the usual rate of 1,000 posts per hour.

-The Fast Post Generator plugin is able to generate millions of posts/pages in minutes.
+The Fast Post Generator plugin can generate millions of posts/pages in minutes, which is 20,000 times faster than similar plugins.

 ![](./.wordpress-org/banner-772x250.png)